Derivative principles for invariant ensembles: Introduction

+The essential difference between sums of real random variables and the eigenvalues of a sum of random matrices is that, the latter does not admit the simple convolution formula~\eqref{1.0.1}.
+In other words, the eigenvalues of the sum generally is not the same as the sum of eigenvalues, which is, $\mathrm{eig}(A+B)\ne \mathrm{eig}(A)+\mathrm{eig}(B)$ for $A,B$ being two Hermitian matrices.
+Our motivation for the present work, is to bypass such non-additivity by uniquely mapping eigenvalues to another set of random variables which admits the convolution formula~\eqref{1.0.1}.
+Such a relation, called the \textit{derivative principle}, was firstly found in~\cite{Fa06} in terms of Hermitian random matrices, which did not gain wide attention.
+It was then rediscovered in the framework of symplectic geometry in the study of a one-body quantum marginal problem~\cite{CDKW14}, and was later rephrased using again random matrix theory~\cite{MZB16}.
+One purpose of this manuscript is to draw more attention to the following result.

-\begin{proposition}[Derivative principle~\cite{Fa06,CDKW14,MZB16}] Let $X\in\herm(n)$ be an $n\times n$ unitarily invariant random Hermitian matrix, meaning the distribution is invariant under the adjoint action of $\U(n)$.
-Let $f$ denote its joint probability density of the eigenvalues and $f_{\diag}$ is its joint probability density of the diagonal entries.
-Then, the two admit the following relation:
+\begin{proposition}[Derivative principle~\cite{Fa06,CDKW14,MZB16}] Let $X\in\herm(n)$ be an $n\times n$ unitarily invariant random Hermitian matrix, i.e. its distribution is unchanged under any conjugation of $n\times n$ unitary matrices.
+Let $f$ denote its joint probability density of the eigenvalues, and $f_{\diag}$ denote its joint probability density of the diagonal entries.
+Under certain analytical assumptions (specified later in Proposition~\ref{p3.1.1}), the two admit the following relation: